goxul/goxul.github.io/about.md

 permalink: /about/
 ---

+I'm a graduate student at Indian Institue of Science (IISc), Bengaluru.

-I'm a computer science undergrad and I graduated from DJ Sanghvi College of Engineering in 2019.
+I graduated from DJ Sanghvi College of Engineering in 2019 with a degree in Computer Engineering.

 ### More Information